 The following is the detailed tutorial to guide you to convert Apple Music to MP3 format.
 Please download NoteBurner Apple Music Converter first before getting started.

-Launch NoteBurner Apple Music Converter.
+Launch NoteBurner Apple Music Converter and choose to download songs from the "iTunes App".
 Click the button "+ Add" to add music, it will pop up a window, which will show you all songs you have downloaded from Apple Music.
 You can choose any song you want to convert.

-After the successful adding, please click the button "Setting" to open the setting window and customize the output settings.
+After the successful adding, please click the button "Settings" to open the setting window and customize the output settings.

 After completing the above steps, the final one is clicking the button "Convert".
 Just a few second, it will succeed.
 After converting, you can click "Converted" to find the converted music.